-- Philippe Yvin, Chairman of the Management Board, in charge of managing the Société du Grand Paris and implementing the overall scheme and related development and building programs.
+- Thierry Dallard, Chairman of the Management Board, in charge of managing the Société du Grand Paris and implementing the overall scheme and related development and building programs.

 - Bernard Cathelain, Member of the Management Board in charge of program design and delivery for the transport project, and responsible for industry and procurement.

 - Frédéric Brédillot, Member of the Management Board, in charge of cross-company functions, particularly financial and legal issues, human resources and general affairs.

 3) The Strategic Committee is the Société du Grand Paris' forum for discussion, proposals and continuing consultation.
 It assists the Management Board with direction and decisions relating to the creation of Grand Paris Express network.
 It currently comprises 182 members who represent the municipalities through which Grand Paris Express network will run, 4 Members of Parliament and representatives of socio-economic stakeholders.
 It acts as a think tank and discussion forum for elected representatives from the Île-de-France communities and the Société du Grand Paris partners.

 The total budget amounts to just over €35 billion (at 2012 financial conditions).
 The funding framework is based on tax revenues, ensuring the financial stability of the project, and commercial revenue.
 To date, €3 billion have been invested to start the work in the form of loans granted by the Caisse des Dépôts and the European Investment Bank.

 As a reflection of its robustness and long-term vision, Moodys Agency assigned the Aa2/Prime-1 rating to the Société du Grand Paris, on a par with France’s sovereign rating, hereby highlighting the strong operational, strategic and financial bonds between the two.